Many psychedelic explorers report meeting entities or aliens during their DMT trips. In this article, we’ll inspect this phenomenon.

 I first heard about DMT from McKenna – the grandmaster of psychedelic shamanism and all things peculiar.
 During one of his lectures, he talks about the “self-transforming machine elves” or “the self-dribbling basketballs” he met during his DMT trips.

 He described them as beings with consciousness separate from his own.
-They welcomed him and they were showing him worlds unimaginable (all within a trip that lasts no more than five minutes).
-I thought it was a screwball idea but it immediately caught my attention.
+They welcomed him and they were showing him worlds unimaginable (all within a trip that lasts only five minutes).
+I thought it was a screwball idea, but it immediately caught my attention.

 DMT: The Spirit Molecule reports